Visiting Sedona in July

 Learn all about what to expect visiting Sedona in July (Written by Erin McCarthy)

 July is the peak of summer in Sedona.
 It is typically the hottest month, and visitors from nearby Tucson and Phoenix escape to Sedona to avoid the even hotter temperatures in these cities.
-July is also monsoon season in this part of the United States—more on that below.
+July is also the monsoon season in this part of the United States—more on that below.
 However, if you get an early start on your summer days, you can hike or mountain bike before the midday heat or the monsoons begin.
 Read on for our complete guide to visiting Sedona in July — benefits, drawbacks, tips to beat the heat, and more!

 benefits of visiting in july

-The biggest benefit of visiting Sedona in July is that the peak season for visitors is in the spring, so there will be less crowds to fight on trail.
+The biggest benefit of visiting Sedona in July is that the peak season for visitors is in the spring, so there will be fewer crowds to fight on the trail.
 The combination of the scorching July temperatures and potential monsoons are deterrents for many potential visitors.
 The majority of visitors in July are from nearby Phoenix and Tucson.
 These cities consistently have temperatures of 100°F and above, so Sedona offers a respite from the scorching summer heat.

 drawbacks of visiting in july